-Advice on lathes is given in Lesson 6 and there are some additional comments relating to the safe use of a lathe for horology-specific operations.
-You should read this Lesson in some detail before investing in a lathe.
+Advice on lathes is given in Lesson 6 below are some important comments relating to the safe use of a lathe for horology-specific operations.
+You must read this Lesson in detail before investing in a lathe.

 As a very simple generalisation, while a centre lathe will be of more use to a clock pathway student, a watchmaker's lathe will be more suitable for a watch pathway student.
 In practice, most established horologists require both types.